rmckinno/Election_Analysis/README.md

 5. Determine the winner of the election based on popular vote.

 ## Resources
--Data Source: election_results.csv
+- Data Source: election_results.csv
--Software python 3.6.1, Visual Studio Code, 1.38.1
+- Software Python 3.6.1, Visual Studio Code, 1.38.1

 ## Summary
 The analysis of the election show that: